 You can also import your response sets in the case that you have a large number to add.
 First you need to select the "Export to Excel" option.
 This will build an excel file that uses your templates unique fields.
 This template will follow the same prompts you will see when you create a response set manually.
 Complete the fields necessary and then import.
 You can choose to add to the response sets already added to the template or replace all responses sets by either checking or unchecking the box "replace all existing response sets".

-There is a column named Included Fields.
+There is a column named Included Fields in the exported excel file.
 In this column you need to type the name of the field(s) you want to mark as checked of each Response Set, separated by commas or you can select the arrow in the header and check the fields you want to include.
 If you delete this column, or leave it blank, the system will not mark any field at all.

 All the other columns will follow the fields you have on your template and if you want that field to have specific information added when the end user chooses that response set, then enter that information in that cell.